OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/key-processing-steps.md

 # Handling SNODAS cells Overlapped by Multiple Features

 The QGIS Zonal Statistic tool calculates statistics on the daily SNODAS raster cells inside of each basin feature.
 There are scenarios, however, where a SNODAS cell is split by a basin boundary causing the cell to be in two different polygon features at once.
-The entire cell, however, must be assigned to only one polygon feature.
-The QGIS Zonal Statistics tool assigns the raster cell to the polygon that has the largest proportion of the cell within its boundaries.
+However, each raster cell can only be assigned to one polygon.
+QGIS zonal statistics use the location of the cell's center to determine which polygon the cell "belongs".The only scenario where this is not true is if the cell resolution is larger than the polygon area.
+In that scenario the statistics are based off of weighted proportions.
+For more infomation about weighted proportions, reference
+[line 329](https://github.com/qgis/QGIS/blob/a2f51260db5357917e86b78f1bb2915379d670dd/src/analysis/vector/qgszonalstatistics.cpp#L329) of the QGIS Zonal Statistics code.

 An example of the daily SNODAS cells overlapped by multiple features is shown below.
 The red line is a basin boundary.
+The green dots represent the center point of each cell.
-Using the largest proportion technique, cell 1 is used to calculate the zonal statistics of the lower-right basin whereas cell 2 is used to calculate the zonal statistics of the upper-left basin.
+Using the cell center technique, cell 1 is used to calculate the zonal statistics of the lower-right basin whereas cell 2 is used to calculate the zonal statistics of the upper-left basin.

 <center>![Overlapped Cells](key-processing-images/assign-pixel.png)</center>